phoenix-actions/test-reporting/README.md

     #   none
     list-tests: 'all'

+    # The location to write the report to.
+Supported options:
+    #   checks
+    #   step-summary
+    output-to: 'checks'

     # Limits number of created annotations with error message and stack trace captured during test execution.
     # Must be less or equal to 50.
     max-annotations: '10'